History Of Poker Chips

 Shuffling Poker Chips

 Everyone who has either played poker or watched it on TV has seen someone shuffling their chips.
-Often done while thinking up the next move, or just as a way of gauging a response from opponents before a bet, it's used in Poker games worldwide.
+Often done while thinking up the next move, or just as a way of gauging a response from opponents before a play, it's used in poker games worldwide.
 But how exactly do you perform the trick, the best way is to start slow and keep it simple.

 The easiest way to replicate the act is to get two roughly even stacks of Poker chips side by side, put your thumb and index finger on the left pile, while your ring finger and pinkie goes on the right.
 Apply gentle pressure on both sides and bring the two collections together.
 When they are close, use your middle finger to guide them into place.

 It's a subtle move, and there is a lot of room for error, too much pressure and the piles will fall apart, not enough and the chips won't interlock.
 If you can't do it, just keep practicing, it's not easy but persevere and before you know it your confidence and skill will increase and you'll be shuffling chips like a pro.

 High Value Poker Chips